Bredgade 24: J. J. Hansen and the new building

-The present building on the site was constructed in 1855 for ship captain J. J. Tønnesen.
-It was designed by Niels Sigfred Nebelong.
+The present building on the site was constructed for J. J. Hansen in 1855.
+It was built to a Late Neoclassical design by Niels Sigfred Nebelong.

+On 30 August 1860 in Gentofte, Jørgine Johanne Hansen (1830-1913) married to businessman (grosserer) and Portuguese vice consul Vigo Berthel Christian Fogh (1835-1892).

-Four Sisters of St. Joseph, who came to Denmark in 1856 to establish a Catholic school, initially stayed in the cellar at Sankt Annæ Plads 2.
+Four Sisters of St. Joseph, who came to Denmark in 1856 to establish a Catholic school, initially stayed in the basement at Sankt Annæ Plads 2.